bhupendpatil/Practice/Practical.md

 This [file](https://github.com/bhupendpatil/Practice/blob/master/Practical.md) will be deleted after exam

-For Robotics you'll need [TigerJython](https://github.com/bhupendpatil/Practice/blob/master/Python/Robotics/README.md)
+For Robotics you'll need [TigerJython](https://github.com/bhupendpatil/Practice/blob/master/Python/Robotics/README.md) if you code in Python; else you'll have to figureout your own ghanerda way if you code in JAVA

 ## Algorithms